- Each district will send players to represent them in male and female singles

 - From the start of service until it is struck, the ball shall be above the level of the playing surface and behind the server’s end line, and it shall not be hidden from the receiver by any part of the body or clothing of the server or his doubles partner.

 - Whenever there is a clear failure to comply with the requirements for a good service, no warning shall be given and the receiver shall score a point.

 - The ball, having been served or returned, shall be struck so that it passes over or around the net assembly and touches the opponent’s court, either directly or after touching the net assembly.

 THE ORDER OF PLAY:

-- In singles, the server shall first make a good service, the receiver shall then make a good return and thereafter, server and receiver alternately shall each make a good return.
+- The server shall first make a good service, the receiver shall then make a good return and thereafter, server and receiver alternately shall each make a good return.

 LET: The rally shall be a let (let = the result is not scored)

 - if in service, the ball, in passing over or around the net assembly, touches it, provided the service is otherwise good or the ball is obstructed by the receiver or his partner; a player obstructs the ball if he, or anything he wears or carries, touches it in play when it is above or travelling towards the playing surface and has not passed beyond his end line, not having touched his court since last being struck by his opponent.

 - if the service is delivered when the receiving player is not ready, provided that neither the receiver nor his partner attempts to strike the ball;

 - if failure to make a good service or a good return or otherwise to comply with the Laws is due to a disturbance outside the control of the player;